-With so much more of the consumed power going into actually producing useful light, and less to wasteful heat, LED bulbs radiate far less heat.
-CREE™ says that their bulbs can be up to 82 percent more efficient than incandescent bulbs.
+With LEDs, so much more power goes into useful light.
+Less of it goes to wasteful heat.
+Thus, these LED bulbs give off much less heat.
+CREE™ says that their bulbs are up to 82 percent more efficient than hot filament bulbs.

 Does not break easily when dropped.

 The CREE 100w LED Soft White Bulb has No Warm-Up Time

 You get full brightness almost instantly upon LED turn-on.